goatedpenguin/TimeKernel/README.md

 # TimeKernel
-My kernel that I am trying to make.
+Our kernel that we are trying to make.